mtrencseni/rxe/README.md

 )
 ```

 Although it's more code, it's much more readable.
 Suppose you want to support arbitrary number of whitespace.
-The diff for this change will be much cleaner compared to changing the raw regular expression:
+The diff for this change will be:

 ```python
 decimal = (rx